Univariate Statistics

 \[T_n = \frac{M}{\sqrt{V/n}}\]

 The distribution of the difference between an estimated parameter and its true (or assumed) value divided by the standard deviation of the estimated parameter (standard error) follow a \(t\)-distribution.
-Is this parameters different from a given value?

 Examples